JoeyBL8/ecocadia/CARD_DESCRIPTION.md

 Each creature has a set of resource gathering values.
 These values consist of 3 parts:
-- The resource type, for example bugs fixed or stone mined.
+- The resource type, for example sugar or gems.
-- The resource amount, 3 bugs fixed or 2 stone minded.
+- The resource amount, 3 sugar or 2 gems.
-- A set of 1-3 numbers that represent the chance to gather the resource.
+- A set of 1-3 numbers[1-6] that represent the chance to gather the resource.

 There is a set of moves on each creature (at least 1).
 A move has at least the following: